remix-run/react-router/CONTRIBUTING.md

 ## Think You Found a Bug?

-Please provide a test case of some sort.
+Please conform to the issue template and provide a clear path to reproduction with a code example.
 Best is a pull request with a failing test.
 Next is a link to CodePen/JS Bin or repository that illustrates the bug.
 Finally, some copy/pastable code is acceptable.

 <a name="api"/></a>